microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * **Disabling public network access**: Restrict external access to safeguard public access.
 * **Virtual network protection**: Integrate your Azure services within a secure virtual network.
 * **Data encryption at rest and in transit**: Ensure encryption of data when stored and during transmission.
-* **Integration via private endpoints**: All Azure services connect exclusively through private endpoints within a virtual network
+* **Integration via private endpoints**: Azure services connect exclusively through private endpoints within a virtual network where available.

 "Secure mode" adds several new Azure resources and will likely require additional Azure permissions.
 New resources will include: